groupby/elements-logic/packages/@groupby/elements-cache-driver-plugin/README.md

 ### Received

 * `CACHE_REQUEST`: When received, a request to the cache is made and a response is dispatched with the event name provided in the payload of `CACHE_REQUEST`.
+  It is recommended to prefix the return event name with the value of `CACHE_RESPONSE_PREFIX`.

 ### Dispatched

 * A cache response event: Dispatched when a `CACHE_REQUEST` is fulfilled.
-The event is dispatched under the name provided with the corresponding `CACHE_REQUEST` payload.
+  The event is dispatched under the name provided by the corresponding `CACHE_REQUEST` payload.

 [elements-events]: https://github.com/groupby/elements-events